games647/pwned-check/README.md

 ## Password recommendations

+* Use multi factor authentication to increase steps required
 * Use unique passwords for each account
     * A hacked account or website won't impact the accounts from other sites
 * Use automatically generated passwords